vivoblueos/book/README.md

-# The vivo BlueOS kernel book
+# BlueOS kernel book

-This repository contains the source of "The vivo BlueOS kernel book".
+This repository contains the source of "BlueOS kernel book".

 ## Requirements
 Most parts of the BlueOS project are powered by Rust programming language, including this book.